14 September, 2019

 Know before you go.
 Researching everything you can about an area before you arrive is just as important as researching campervan rentals, campsites, hostels, motels, activities and attractions.
 It is essential to know all you can to prevent any unforeseen travel mishaps.

-- Last but not least, the free camping app from Spaceships will show you where to find all free and budget campsites in New Zealand, the facilities that each campsite has (from basic to fully equipped) and how other travellers have rated these campsites so you will know what to expect and how busy it is at particular times of the year.
-Download the free campings apps now (there's a camping app for Android and Apple)
+Last but not least, the free camping app from Spaceships will show you where to find all free and budget campsites in New Zealand, the facilities that each campsite has (from basic to fully equipped) and how other travellers have rated these campsites so you will know what to expect and how busy it is at particular times of the year.
+Download the free camping apps, there's a camping app for Android and Apple.

 2. Common sense is the golden rule